adkinsrs/sadkins_site/misc.md

 * May 5 - Blue Prince - Android
   * Reached the credits
 * May 10 - Lil' Gator Game - Switch
+* May 25 - Metaphor: ReFantazio - PC

 ### Books I have read